-- The change is processed as individual actions, a drop and/or an add. - The student will be fee liable for any course dropped and any course added to his/her schedule.
+- The change is processed as two actions, a drop and an add. - The student will be fee liable for both the course dropped and the course added to his/her schedule.

 If there is no university or departmental error and the student believes the fees for the dropped course should be waived due to an extenuating circumstance, the student must submit a petition to the University Petitions Committee.
 The petition must be signed by the ABE Graduate Coordinator.